 Lavender Soap Benefits

 Lavender's soft and clean floral fragrance makes it a favorite among soap makers.
+It is an herb from the mint family and is known to help you relax, unwind, and get a good night’s sleep.

 - Lavender soap is effective at calming stress and excessive energy in children or adults, especially during the evening time.